kubernetes/kops/docs/examples/basic-requirements.md

-# Common Basic Requirements For Kops-Related Labs.
+# Common Basic Requirements For kOps-Related Labs.
 Pre-Flight Check:

 Before rushing-in to replicate any of the exercises, please ensure your basic environment is correctly set-up.
 See [KOPS AWS tutorial](../getting_started/aws.md) for more information.